awslabs/aiops-modules/modules/mlflow/mlflow-fargate/README.md

 This module runs Mlflow on AWS Fargate.

 By default, uses EFS for backend storage.
+Optionally, an RDS instance can be used for storage.

 ### Architecture